Harishanan/Machine-Learning-HPC-/README.md

 [Step by Step Configuration File Can be Found Here!](slurm.md)

-## 5.4.
+## 6.2.
 Configure Prometheus and Grafana

 [Configure Prometheus and Grafana](https://github.com/TeachingMaterial/ace-2023_-team-0/blob/dev/configure_Prometheus_Grafana.md)

-## 6. Task Implementation:
+## 7. Task Implementation:
-### 6.1.
+### 7.1.
 How to Create Machine Learning for Predict Crypto Currencies

 To predict cryptocurrency prices with machine learning, start by fetching historical data (prices, volumes, timestamps) using APIs like Alpha Vantage.
 Process this data, compute technical indicators (RSI, EMA, SMA), and normalize to ensure uniformity.
 Split the data into training, validation, and testing sets for model development and evaluation.
 Consider machine learning models such as Random Forest for its robustness, Gradient Boosting for error minimization, LSTM for capturing long-term dependencies, and GRU for efficient sequential data handling.
 Fine-tune models using the validation set and assess their performance with metrics like RMSE and MAE on the test set, aiming to select the model that best captures cryptocurrency market dynamics. (<b>This needs to be rewritten</b>)

 [Access the detailed step-by-step guide here](Predicting_Cryptocurrency_Prices_with_ML.md)

-### 6.2.
+### 7.2.
 Implementation of Cryptocurrency Price Prediction Application
 <b>Write a introduction of this topic</b>

 [Access the detailed step-by-step guide here](https://github.com/TeachingMaterial/ace-2023_-team-0/blob/dev/Implementation_of_ML.md)

-## 7. Performance Evaluation: Develop a strategy for evaluating HPC system performance.
+## 8. Performance Evaluation: Develop a strategy for evaluating HPC system performance.

-## 8. Software and OS Maintenance:
+## 9. Software and OS Maintenance:
 ***Implement a system for updating software and the operating system using cron and Git. • Reflect on the importance of software and OS maintenance in an HPC environment.***

-## References
+## IV.
+References
 1. The button can be find here: https://uk.rs-online.com/web/p/push-button-switches/2099127?cm_mmc=UK-PLA-DS3A-_-google-_-CSS_UK_EN_PMAX_RS+PRO-_--_-2099127&matchtype=&&gad_source=1&gclid=EAIaIQobChMIpP3xg7-mhAMVFAUGAB0t5QD5EAQYByABEgIy1_D_BwE&gclsrc=aw.ds

 2. How to install WOL : https://pimylifeup.com/ubuntu-enable-wake-on-lan/#:~:text=Wake%2Don%2DLAN%20is%20a,functionality%20through%20your%20devices%20BIOS.